 The business document retention period is usually declared via well-defined policies and schedules.

-Businesses need to have a well-established and routinely updated retention schedule to ensure that information is retained as long as it is operationally and legally needed and other information is disposed of systematically based on disposal schedule of records.
+Businesses need to have a well-established and routinely updated document retention schedule to ensure that information is retained as long as it is operationally and legally needed and other information is disposed of systematically based on the disposal schedule of records.

 - Control the creation, declaration, classification, retention, and destruction of records.
 That will firmly result in improved compliance and minimize litigation risk.

 - Provide accurate, timely, and full information to enable effective decision-making.